Dr Vicki Dabrowski

 LECTURER IN SOCIOLOGY

-I am currently working on a new project, developing the concept of 'cushioning' and social insulation in a context of crisis.
+I am currently leading a project on mothers' experiences of the cost-of-living crisis (2022-2023) and developing the concept of 'cushioning' and social insulation to understand experiences in the context of crises.